waldirborbajr/waldirborbajr/README.md

-# 👋 Hi, I'm Waldir Borba Jr.
+# 👋 Hi, I'm BORBA JR, W

 I'm a **product-oriented Software Engineer** with a strong focus on **Open Source Software (OSS/FOSS)**, **system programming**, and **developer tooling**.